michielp1807/more-fonts/README.md

 local TERM_WIDTH, TERM_HEIGHT = term.getSize()
 mf.print(long_text, {wrapWidth = 2 * TERM_WIDTH})
 ```
-(remember that one terminal character pixel horizontally consists of 2 teletext pixels, so to get the full width we multiply the `TERM_WIDTH` by 2)
+Remember that one terminal character pixel horizontally consists of 2 teletext pixels, so to get the full width we multiply the `TERM_WIDTH` by 2.

 ### Text spacing
 By default, all fonts are monospace, meaning that every character takes up the same width.